(Option: Customized Itineraries)

 ITINERARY (*Can start on any day Monday to Thursday)

-You will be collected from airport, bus or train station and taken to your four star hotel.
+You will be met at the airport, bus or train station and taken to your four star hotel.
 Time for rest and relaxation before your evening out.

 Your guide will pick you up at your hotel at 8pm for an evening tapas tour.
 You will be taken to four of the best bars in Seville, the city considered by many to be the tapas capital of Spain.